alan-turing-institute/ds-ai-educators-programme/README.md

 # The Data Science and AI Educators' Programme

 Welcome to the pilot run of the Data Science and AI Educators' Programme.
 Here, you will find all information, resources and relevant materials concerning the programme.
-They have been developed openly to be used, downlaoded and amended as you need.
+They have been developed openly to be used, downloaded and amended as you need.

   | Week      | Session(s)                    | Time    |    Date      | Slides |  Recordings      |   Collaborative document    |
 | ----------- | ------------------------------- | ----------- | --------------| --------------  | -------------------- |-------------------- |